MikeMadeira/HouseSales-RecommendationSystem/README.md

     It is important to do some business data assumption to better analyze the data and take interpretable insights.

-    **2. Implementing some data transformation according to business assumptions and useful attributes and dericed ones.**
+**Step 4.
+Implementing some data transformation according to business assumptions and useful attributes and dericed ones.**

 ## 4. **Recommendation Report to answer business experts**